Geometric Phases of Nonlinear Elastic $N$-Rotors via Cartan's Moving Frames: Dynamics of (free) nonlinear elastic double rotor

 Then the total rotation drift $\theta_1$ along the fiber follows by integrating the form $d\theta_{1}=\widetilde{\alpha}-\frac{p_{2}}{\mathsf{A}}d\psi_2$, i.e.,

 where $\gamma$ is a closed trajectory of the motion up to time $t$ in the shape manifold $\mathcal{B}$.
 Thus,

 where the dynamical and geometric rotation drifts are defined as

-Here, the dynamical rotation drift $\theta_{\text{dyn}}(t)$ depends on the inertia of the two bobs.
+Here, the dynamical rotation drift $\theta_{\text{dyn}}(t)$ depends on the inertia of the two rotors.
 Using Eqs.~\eqref{p2psieq}-\eqref{theta1eq} it can written as

 where $\mathsf{K}$ is the total kinetic energy and $\mathsf{A}$ is the non-zero total angular momentum, which is conserved.
-If the two bobs are rigidly connected and cannot change their `shape', i.e., $\dot{\psi}_2=0$ (no flow on the base manifold $\mathcal{B}$), then the rotation drift $\theta_{\text{dyn}}$ is simply the manifestation of the inertia of the entire system treated as a whole with angular momentum $\mathsf{A}$ and total kinetic energy $\mathsf{K}$.
+If the two rotors are rigidly connected and cannot change their `shape', i.e., $\dot{\psi}_2=0$ (no flow on the base manifold $\mathcal{B}$), then the rotation drift $\theta_{\text{dyn}}$ is simply the manifestation of the inertia of the entire system treated as a whole with angular momentum $\mathsf{A}$ and total kinetic energy $\mathsf{K}$.

-The two bobs can also undergo a change in shape due to the internal elastic moments.
-As a result, the angle $\psi_2$ varies over time and the flow on $\mathcal{B}$ induces also the geometric rotation drift, which from Eq.\eqref{drift} can be written as
+The two rotors can also undergo a change in shape due to the internal elastic moments.
+As a result, the angle $\psi_2$ varies over time and the flow on $\mathcal{B}$ induces also the geometric rotation drift, which from \eqref{drift} can be written as

 Thus, the geometric rotation drift is proportional to the area $S(\gamma)$ enclosed by the trajectory of the motion $\gamma$ in the shape manifold $\mathcal{B}$.
-Such a rotation drift is purely geometric since it does not depend on the time it takes for the two bobs to undergo a cyclic shape change.
+Such a rotation drift is purely geometric since it does not depend on the time it takes for the two rotors to undergo a cyclic shape change.

 One can define an effective moment of inertia $I_{\text{eff}}$ for an equivalent system with the total angular momentum $\mathsf{A}=p_1+p_2$ as